IamKishan08/fakestore/README.md

 1.  **Product Display:** Products are displayed in a grid format, showing relevant information such as name, price, and image.

-2.  **Product Filtering:** Users can filter products by category using a dropdown menu or clickable category links.
+2.  **Product Filtering:** Users can filter products by category using a  clickable category links.

 3.  **Pagination and Infinite Scrolling:** The product list supports both pagination and infinite scrolling for seamless browsing.

 4.  **Product Details Page:** Clicking on a product shows detailed information about that product on a separate page.

 5.  **Shopping Cart:** Users can add products to their shopping cart and remove them as needed.
+The shopping cart state is stored using local storage, ensuring persistent cart data even after page refresh.

 6.  **Search Functionality:** A search bar allows users to search for products by name or description, providing a quick way to find specific items.